nuxt-modules/i18n/docs/options-reference.md

   // as an array of objects, each containing a domain key
   differentDomains: false,

-  // If using different domains, set this to true to get hostname from X-Forwared-Host
-  // HTTP header instead of window.location
-  forwardedHost: false,

   // If true, SEO metadata is generated for routes that have i18n enabled.
   // Note that performance can suffer with this enabled and there might be compatibility
   // issues with some plugins.
 Recommended way is to set up SEO as described in: